Should the U.S. government send a debit card loaded with $2000 to every American and then reload it with $1000 every month until the pandemic passes?

 Should the Treasury mint two trillion-dollar coins to pay for this?

 To evaluate these proposals seriously, you need to understand what inflation is and what it isn’t.
-So, I want to offer a really brief explanation—maybe a reframing.
+So, I want to offer a really brief explanation —

 The aphoristic econ-prof definition of inflation is “too many dollars chasing too few goods.”
 Inflation scolds tend to focus exclusively on the first part of that formulation, the “too many dollars,” but that’s misleading.